Free Power of Attorney

 1. I have read and understand the nature and effect of this Power of Attorney;

-2. I am of legal age in the Commonwealth of Virginia to grant a Power of Attorney; and
+2. I am of legal age in the State of Alabama to grant a Power of Attorney; and

 3. I am voluntarily giving this Power of Attorney.